California Energy Commission

 Grant in 2024

-Aspire Bakeries is a North American company that specializes in the production of frozen baked goods, holding a leading position in this market.
-Operating in both the United States and Canada, the company offers a diverse range of food items, including artisan bread, rolls, cakes, doughnuts, croissants, muffins, and pastries.
-Aspire Bakeries focuses on providing high-quality bakery products, catering to the varied preferences of its customers.
+Aspire Bakeries is a prominent North American baking company specializing in the production of frozen baked goods.
+Operating across the United States and Canada, the company offers a diverse range of food items, including artisan bread, rolls, cakes, doughnuts, croissants, muffins, pastries, and other related products.
+By focusing on specialty frozen items, Aspire Bakeries caters to a wide array of customer preferences, ensuring that consumers have access to high-quality bakery products.

 Monarch Tractor